Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web/README.md

 ```bash
 git clone https://github.com/Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web.git
 ```
-#### Data collection script: Selenium-Based Setup and Instructions to run fetch_[preferred_OS].py
+### Data collection script:
+Selenium-Based Setup and Instructions to run fetch_[preferred_OS].py (please refer to Fig 1 in the paper for a better picture):

 These scripts are available in the crawler_scripts folder in the repository.

 Prerequisites:
 - `CookieBlock 1.1.0.0.crx` — Chrome extension for cookie management